purescript-spec/purescript-spec-mocha/README.md

 the test results using the Mocha interface (`describe`, `it` etc).
 This enables you to use purescript-spec together with `mocha` and `karma`.

+**Note that this reporter currently only works with synchronous tests!** Sorry about that!

 ## Usage

 ```bash